RootBugs/k4rn-portfolio/README.md

 <!-- tweaked: util -->

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, take a look at the following resources:  <!-- check: refactor -->

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.